mcasey5216/email-taskrunner/README.md

 1. Start but duplicating the `pug/index.pug` file and rename it the name of the campaign. e.g. `pug/{campaign_name}.pug`.
 2. Make the associated sass file in `sass/_{campaign_name}.scss`.
 Don't forget the underscore at the beginning of the file name
 3. In the `sass/style.scss` file add `@import '{campaign_name}';` to the top.
 Do not include the underscore or the `.scss` in this path name.
 Comment out the imports that are not in use.
-4. In the `sass/_{campaign_name}.scss` file, nest all of the contents into a larger class.  e.g.
+4. In the `sass/_{campaign_name}.scss` file, nest all of the contents into a larger class.
+This will override general template formatting where necessary.

     .aycl {
       .inner {
         padding: 30px;
       }
     }
-This will override general template formatting where necessary.

 5. In the `pug/{campaign_name}.pug`, add the class the `center.wrapper` tag.
 See below: body center.wrapper.aycl